 We do not underestimate the impact stop and search has on communities and individuals.
 We know that to maintain public confidence in its use, the power must be used in a fair and effective manner.

-The primary purpose of stop and search is to enable officers to either allay or confirm their suspicions about an individual without having to arrest them.
+The main reason we use stop and search is to allow officers to investigate their suspicions about an individual without having to arrest them.

 Recording stop and searches